Lucaskabela/prog-synth-SAC/src/README.md

 This file contains source code required to run this project.
 There are currently 4 "modes" of execution, 3 of which are training, and 1 of which is evaluation.
 These modes are:

-	- --eval, evaluates a trained model (requires -c and --checkpoint file)
+	- --eval, evaluates a trained model (requires -c and --checkpoint_filename)

 	- --reinforce, uses REINFORCE to train a model